- Aktive Kultur Reisen

 Overnight stay and dinner in Beruwala

 Breakfast at the Hotel.
-Afterwards be transferred to the airport in time for your onward flight home or continue your beach stays.
+Afterward, be transferred to the airport in time for your onward flight home or continue your beach stays.

-- All mentioned accommodations with half board in a double room
+- Accommodation in a double room with half board

 - Entrance fees and activities: